 Read more about Bechyně, the place where the course will be held:

-In order to register, please fill out this form and pay a deposit of EUR EUR 200 (which is of course refundable in case you could not be placed).
+In order to register, please fill out this form and pay a deposit of EUR 200 (which is of course refundable in case you cannot be placed).